Antarctic Research Takes The Cake In These Science-Inspired Confections

 "I think that that's when people's ears perk up — when things don't necessarily fit together perfectly.
 That's when people are interested in and engaged," she says.

-Note: McAdoo would like to acknowledge pastry chefs Chelsea Burgess, Sarah Schlesinger and Rose Lawrence, for their contributions to several of the cakes.
+Note: McAdoo would like to acknowledge pastry chefs Chelsea Burgess, Sarah Schlesinger and Rose Lawrence for their contributions to several of the cakes.